Using Artifactory 5.x ?

 By default this value is 0 and refers to the repository's root folder.
 In this case, Artifactory searches the entire repository for RPMs and saves the

 Using a different depth is useful in cases where generating metadata for a repository separates its artifacts by name, version and architecture.
-This is fact will allow you to create multiple YUM repositories under the same Artifactory YUM repository.
+This will allow you to create multiple RPM repositories under the same Artifactory RPM repository.

-When changing the configured depth of existing repository packages indexed in the old depth might need to be re indexed or moved to new depth to be available in the new configured depth, and YUM clients might need to change their configuration to point to the new depth.
+When changing the configured depth of existing repository, packages indexed in the old depth might need to be re-indexed or moved to a new depth to be available in the new configured depth, and YUM clients might need to change their configuration to point to the new depth.depth.

 YUM Group File Names

-A comma-separated list of YUM group files associated with your YUM packages.
+A comma-separated list of YUM group files associated with your RPM packages.

 Note that at each level (depth), the